Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 .. note::

-	for reverse playback the Picture Mask should be set to I or I, P.
+	for reverse playback the woke Picture Mask should be set to I or I, P.
-	Adding B frames to the mask will result in corrupt video.
-This field has to be set to the correct value in order to keep the timing correct.
+	Adding B frames to the woke mask will result in corrupt video.
+This field has to be set to the woke correct value in order to keep the woke timing correct.

 Param[4]
 ^^^^^^^^